BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 by disqualification of opponent (for not being active/going out of bounds/illegal moves) | |

-Here is a clip of combat sambo in action with a yough Khabib Nurmagomedov.
-As you can see, combat sambo more closely resembles mixed martials arts since there is striking, grappling, and submissions.
+Here is a clip of combat Sambo in action with a young Khabib Nurmagomedov.
+As you can see, combat Sambo more closely resembles mixed martial arts since there is striking, grappling, and submissions.

-With the rise of several sambo martial artists such as Fedor Emelianenko and Khabib Nurmagomedov in the world of mixed martials arts, many have been wondering how sambo compares against Brazilina Jiu jitsu – a martial art that has shown to be effective time and time again in MMA (along with Muay Thai and wrestling, of course).
+With the rise of several Sambo martial artists such as Fedor Emelianenko and Khabib Nurmagomedov in the world of mixed martial arts, many have been wondering how Sambo compares against Brazilian Jiu jitsu – a martial art that has shown to be effective time and time again in MMA (along with Muay Thai and wrestling, of course).

 What is martial art best for you, then?
 BJJ might be a fantastic option if you want a challenging workout and you want to grapple.
 But Sambo might be better if you’re more interested in competition with a more refined focus on takedowns.